Buyer Education · Pricing Research · 2026

 Is a low hourly rate a red flag for Python staff augmentation?

-How do Uvik Software's published rates compare with the market?
+How do Uvik Software's pricing terms compare with the market?

 Do AI and LLM Python roles cost more than standard backend roles?